billerickson/Gallery-Metabox/readme.txt

 = 1.5 =
 * Fix multisite issue.
 See issue #3 on GitHub
+* Rebuild the plugin as a class, props @norcross
+* Rebuild AJAX refresh according to WP Standards, props @norcross

 = 1.4 =
 * Fixed an issue of compatiblity with other plugins